jeremigr/GhiblApp/README.md

 Made by Jérémie Grandsenne, September 2025.

-More small development works <a href='https://grandsenne.com/development/' target='_blank'>here</a>
-<br>While I have a solid programming culture, in practice I'm still learning.
+More small development works <a href='https://grandsenne.com/development/' target='_blank'>here</a>.
+While I have a solid programming culture, in practice I'm still learning.

 ---